tenzir/tenzir/rfc/002-fault-tolerance/README.md

 ### Resilient Read Path

 The desired fault isolation domain of the read path is the individual query that may crash or become a straggler.
-To date, VAST does not perform distributed query execution, so we can consider a single query an atomic execution unit.
+To date, Tenzir does not perform distributed query execution, so we can consider a single query an atomic execution unit.
 When a query fails, the remainder of the system remains unaffected if the query ran in its own execution context.
 For example, a crashing cloud function will not affect other running queries.
-But when VAST executes multiple queries in the same server node, all queries exhibit fate sharing.
+But when Tenzir executes multiple queries in the same server node, all queries exhibit fate sharing.
 We leave it to the operator to decide what model works best for the scenario at hand.